git-moss/DrivenByMossWiki/Novation-Launchpad-MkII-&-Pro.md

 * Hold *Delete* + Drumpad to delete the midi notes of the current clip on that 'pad'.
 * To make the display of mute/solo/exists states work, the primary device needs to be the drum machine (which is normally the case).
 * The Drumpads use the colors set in the drum machine for each pad.

+## Drum 4 and Drum 8 sequencer

+Press _"Note"_ multiple times to select *Drum 4* or *Drum 8*.

+These drum sequencers show 4 or 8 drum sounds for sequencing.
+Use the cursor buttons to move in the clip.

+## Drum 64 play mode

+Press _"Note"_ multiple times to select *Drum 64*.

+This mode gives you 64 pads for playing a drum device.
+The 16 pads in the left lower area are the same as in the drum sequencer mode.

 ## Sequencer Mode